Wedding Photography at Morden Park House, Merton

 Q. WHY GET MARRIED AT MORDEN PARK HOUSE?

 A. The venue is set within acres of beautiful parkland close to local transport links in South London.
-With its Georgian features and ornate ceremony rooms, the venue makes a beautiful backdrop for small to medium wedding ceremonies.
+With its original features and ornate ceremony rooms, the venue makes a stunning backdrop for small to medium wedding ceremonies.

 Q. IS PHOTOGRAPHY WELCOMED AT MERTON REGISTER OFFICE?

-A. Yes, the venue is photographer friendly.
-Your photographer is generally allowed to move around during the ceremony to get the best shots of your vows and rings exchange.
-I always make sure I introduce myself to the registrar beforehand to reassure them that I will be discreet and observe the occasion.
+A. Yes, the venue is photographer-friendly.
+Your photographer can generally move around during the ceremony to get the best shots of your vows and ring exchange.
+I always introduce myself to the registrar beforehand to reassure them that I will be discreet and observe the occasion.

 A. Yes, there is access for guests with mobility problems.
-There is a lift to all floors located through the back door to the reception area, and a fully accessible toilet suitable for wheelchairs.
+There is a lift to all floors through the reception area’s back door and a fully accessible toilet suitable for wheelchairs.
 There is step-free access to all the ceremony rooms.
-Blue Badge holders only are allowed to park within the venue grounds.
+Blue-Badge holders only are allowed to park within the venue grounds.

 Q. IS CONFETTI ALLOWED AFTERWARDS FOR A PHOTO SEQUENCE?

-A. Your guests are allowed to throw biodegradable confetti after your wedding outside the front door.
+A. Your guests can throw biodegradable confetti outside the front door after your wedding.
 Confetti is not permitted inside the building or in the Gazebo area.
-A few minutes after your ceremony is allowed for this.
+They allow a few minutes after your ceremony for confetti and group shots, depending on the timing of weddings after yours.

 Q. IS THERE AN OPTION FOR A DRINKS RECEPTION AFTER OUR MARRIAGE CEREMONY?

-Firstly, it’s important to have portraits of you, the newly-weds outside the wedding venue: This shows the beautiful central facade up to the first-floor window that helps make Merton Register Office so memorable.
+Firstly, it’s important to have portraits of you, the newlyweds, outside the wedding venue: this shows the beautiful central façade up to the first-floor window, which helps make Merton Register Office so memorable.

-This photograph shows off some of the front door’s ornate architecture – what a beautiful backdrop to showcase you and your family!
+This photograph showcases some of the front door’s ornate architecture—a beautiful backdrop for you and your family!

-A smaller and closer family portrait: Children have often played a part at weddings I’ve photographed at Merton Register Office.
+A smaller, closer family portrait: Children have often played a part in weddings I’ve photographed at Merton Register Office.

 I love the brief moment of affection during the group portraits at Rachel and David’s sunny wedding.